imoutsatsos/uno-choice-plugin/README.md

 ### Version 2.2 (2019/09/13)

-1. Updated minimum version of Jenkins to 2.60.3
+1. Updated the minimum version of Jenkins to 2.60.3
 2. Updated dependency ssh-cli-auth to 1.4,
 3. Updated dependency script-security to 1.39
 4. Updated stapler-adjunct-jquery to 1.12.4-0